Dombivali Maharashtra, India Travel Guide

 Heavy to very heavy rainfall is common.
 This leads to localized flooding, especially in low-lying areas, and causes significant disruptions to mass transit and road travel.
 Prepare for delays and carry waterproof gear.

-The winter months (From november To february) provide the best conditions for exploring Dombivali, Kalyan, Thane, and Mumbai, along with day trips to nearby hill stations.
-Many major Indian festivals occur outside the peak monsoon.
+The winter months (From between November and february) provide the best conditions for exploring Dombivali, Kalyan, Thane, and Mumbai, along with day trips to nearby hill stations.
+Many major Indian events are held outside the peak monsoon.

 Summers can bring intense heat and uncomfortable conditions.